AlexisZamara/HardModeRevamp/README.md

 ## Known Issues:
 - Elytra flight:
   - spamming elytra glides causes the player character to become stuck in the glide animation with no movement speed
-- Health:
+- Healing:
-  - right click to eat while looking at a block with food in the right hand to heal health does not trigger the ItemInteractEvent to allow the food to be eaten
+  - Eating food with right click while looking at a block has a delay of at least one tick.
-  - right click on a cake consumes the cake but does not give health regeneration
 - Stamina:
   - player sprint ends when food bar reaches 6/20
-  - PotionEffect.HUNGER does not drain food bar
-- Weapons rebalance:
-  - bonus values are 1 less than they should be (base weapon values are always 1)

 ## Features (planned?)
-- XP from combat increased
 - Taking damage while regenerating health suspends or cancels health regeneration for a few seconds
 - Enchantment overhaul
 - Adding curses at the enchantment table